mmmmimic/Gathering-of-lecture-exercises/README.md

 # Gathering of Lecture Exercises

 Hi there!
+This is a repo for AUS (Autonomous Systems Engineering[https://www.dtu.dk/english/education/graduate/msc-programmes/Autonomous-Systems]) students at the Technical University of Denmark.

-I collected my exercises at DTU during my master's (Autonomous Systems Engineering).
+I collected my exercises at DTU during my master's.

+I hope these exercises can endow you with a clear overall view of this master's program, as well as some hints when struggling with the assignments.
+Please refer to my answers only when you run out of your ideas.

 ## 02502 Image Analysis
 | Exercise   | Topic |